TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 17 - 7/13 (Friday the 13th)
 Spending more time learning unit testing.
 Still kinda not entirely getting this but I am watching YouTube videos and trying to figure this out.
 Happy Friday the 13th! 💀 Also I tweeted to Mozilla to see if I could volunteer.
 Figured it would be the best way to learn.
 Hopefully they will let me! 🤞

+### Day 18 - 7/14 (Saturday)
+Spent the day working on Project 4 (the Feed Reader for unit testing with Jasmine).
+I think I am getting this unit testing stuff now.
+My Feed Reader now passes 6 tests successfully using Jasmine.
+Just one more to go and then I should be about ready to submit.
+Still need to write comments, README file, etc.